solana-foundation/solana-improvement-documents/proposals/0123-block-revenue-distribution.md

 For each revenue source, the amount of rewards that will be distributed to stake delegators is calculated by subtracting the commission from the block revenue.
 This amount will be deposited in a stake rewards pool account derived from the block producer's vote address.
+Note that this differs from how post-commission inflation rewards are calculated because no lamports are burned during the commission split.
+In contrast, post-commission inflation rewards are calculated by multiplying the amount of inflation rewards by `(100 - commission rate)` and then using integer division to divide by hundred.
+Since both commission and post-commission round down fractional lamports via integer division, any leftover lamports are effectively burned.

 If the reward distribution amount is non-zero, a stake rewards pool account address should be derived from the validator's vote account and loaded from accounts db.
 The address MUST be derived with the following derivation seeds for the stake program:

 ```rust
 let rewards_pool_address = Pubkey::create_program_address(